 - I focus on the good things, the things that give me hope, meaning and purpose.

 Children can do these things also to overcome their fears, one step at a time.
 Then they too, can live a courageous life, as can you.

 On my blog you will find:

-The content on this website and blog is information only and the author is not liable for what you, the reader, do (or not do) with that information.
+The content on this blog is information only and the author is not liable for what you, the reader, do (or not do) with that information.

 Raymund And The Fear Monster